luandro/pdf-ocr/README.md

 # Build the project
 npm run build

-# Create a .env file with your Mistral API key
+# Create a .env file with your API keys
 cp .env.example .env
-# Edit .env with your actual API key
+# Edit .env with your actual API keys
 ```

 ## Usage